New Jersey offers legal online gambling websites and mobile apps across multiple verticals.

 Everyone knows that in the casino, the house always wins over the long run.
 The same applies at online casinos – all of the games are built to favor the house, and no player can beat the casino over time.

-Two examples – including a $1.3 million winner at Harrah’s and a $1.5 million winner at Betfair – strongly suggest that players have no reason to doubt the credibility of NJ’s legal online gambling sites.
+Two examples – including a $1.3 million winner at Harrah’s and a $1.5 million winner at Betfair – make it clear that players have no reason to doubt the credibility of NJ’s legal online gambling sites.

-Many rewards programs at online casinos allow you to earn points that can be used in the land-based program.
+Many rewards programs at online casinos allow you to earn points that players can use in the land-based rewards program.

-For example, Caesars’ online casino allows players to earn Total Rewards points for online play just as you would at any of Caesars’ land based properties.
-And your Total Rewards account for the online casino is the same as the TR account you use at the live casinos, meaning that the points you earn online can be used for land-based comps just as you’d use any Total Rewards points.
+For example, Caesars’ online casino allows players to earn Caesars Rewards points for online play just as you would at any of Caesars’ land-based properties.
+Your Caesars Rewards account for the online casino is the same as the account you use at the live casinos.
+That means you can also use the points you earn at the online casino for land-based comps.

-At a minimum, any legal online casino in NJ will offer a rewards program that can be used for cash back and other rewards within the online casino system.
+At a minimum, any legal online casino in NJ will offer a rewards program that players can use for cashback and other rewards within the online casino system.

-Promotions at online casinos are constantly evolving, but it’s certainly not uncommon to see a promotion that involves some sort of comped room or entertainment at one of the Atlantic City casinos that operate online sites.
+Promotions at online casinos are constantly evolving.
+It’s certainly not uncommon to see a promotion that involves some sort of comped room or entertainment at one of the Atlantic City casinos that operate online sites.

-A big part of the long-term plan for online gambling in New Jersey is that it will support the land-based casino industry by giving more customers more reasons to interact with the casino, whether that be to gamble for a few minutes in the evening on their mobile device or spending an entire weekend at a property like the Borgata.
+A big part of the long-term plan for online gambling in New Jersey is that it will support the land-based casino industry.
+How?
+The idea is that online gambling will give more customers more reasons to interact with the casino.

 And online gambling should help land-based casinos better understand what it is their customers want through increased opportunities for consumer feedback and interaction.